 At the east end of town you spiral up to this lush mount, a sacred site set on 32 acres of land.
 The property has five separate buildings surrounded by extensive gardens.
 At 1040 Reeves Rd, there is plenty of parking.
 The premier structure is the auditorium, which features a mostly glass façade overlooking the Ojai Valley, and it was here that I observed a meditation class.
 This area is known for its pink sunsets or “pink moments” because instead of looking west at the setting sun, you look east to see its reflection on the bluffs of the Topatopa Mountains, which for a few short moments each evening are pink-washed.

 I arrived a great deal before the sunset to enjoy the peace and quiet of the land, but as the sunset approached the mount, my Zen area quickly became filled with families and couples who also must’ve heard about this sacred spot.
-The temperatures dropped quickly, but it remained a perfect place to close your eyes, give thanks for life, breathe, meditate, and soak in the majestic hues, all as the pink shadows washed the earth and mountains around us, then blazed hot pink stripes across the sky.
+The temperatures dropped quickly, but it remained a perfect place to close your eyes, give thanks for life, breathe, meditate with a mala or other meditation aid, and soak in the majestic hues, all as the pink shadows washed the earth and mountains around us, then blazed hot pink stripes across the sky.